sstubben/sstubben.github.io/about.md

 ![sstubben.dk - personal blog]({{ site.baseurl }}assets/images/sstubben.jpg)

 #### Det Frugtbare Kompagni // The Fruitful Fellowship (2013-2015)
 A think-tank I started in 2012 in Copenhagen.
 Its purpose was to gather different minds to generate ideas and give feedback on business ideas and/or business problems.
 I tried to get Det Frugtbare Kompagni up and running again in Kuala Lumpur in 2015.
-But due to lack, of time the I stopped arranging the meetups.
+Due to lack of time I stopped arranging the meetups.
 The site was built in Ruby On Rails.

 ![Det Frugtbare Kompagni]({{ site.baseurl }}assets/images/frugtbare.jpg)